-Unlike bullying in the school yard, a cyberbully might steal a classmate's online name
+Unlike bullying in the school yard, a cyberbully might steal a classmate's

-to a 16-year old who ended up committing suicide.
+were sent to a 16-year old who ended up committing suicide.

-Cyberbullying differs from the more traditional forms of bullying in that it can occur
+Cyberbullying differs from the more traditional forms of bullying in that

-girls are about twice as likely as boys to be victims and perpetrators of cyberbullying and
+Research shows that girls are about twice as likely as boys to be victims and perpetrators of cyberbullying and

 that the most common method of cyberbullying is through instant messaging, followed by chat rooms, e-mails and

 The practice of cyberbullying is not limited to children and, while the

 behavior is identified by the same definition in adults, the distinction in age groups is sometimes referred to as

 cyberharassment when perpetrated by adults toward adults, sometimes directed on the basis of sex.

-Common tactics used by cyberstalkers are to vandalize a search engine or encyclopedia,
+Common tactics used by cyberstalkers are to vandalize a search engine or

-stop them.
+might not stop them.
 But, other tools are in place to help those who have experienced both cyberbullying and

 The National State Conference of Legislatures lists information about

 cyberstalking laws for 47 states at http://www.ncsl.org/issues-research/telecom/cyberstalking-and-cyberharassment-laws.aspx

-: "Law enforcement agencies estimate that electronic communications are a factor
+: "Law enforcement agencies estimate that electronic communications are

-references to electronic communication may still apply to those who threaten or harass others online, but specific
+specific references to electronic communication may still apply to those who threaten or harass others online, but

-information on cyberstalking: Stalking and Domestic Violence: Report to Congress and, Cyberstalking: A New
+detailed information on cyberstalking: Stalking and Domestic Violence: Report to Congress and, Cyberstalking: A New

 Challenge for Law Enforcement and Industry."

-Polls conducted in 2010 report that most people are more concerned about internet
+Polls conducted in 2010 report that most people are more concerned about

-disgusting photos or violent images.
+someone with disgusting photos or violent images.

-Unfortunately, children and teens are rarely concerned about internet safety.
-Yet,
+Unfortunately, children and teens are rarely concerned about internet

-that half of all American teens are bullied online.
+indicates that half of all American teens are bullied online.
 Because the disturbing trend seems to be on the rise,

 celebrities, businesses, parents, teachers and kids have joined together to help teach everyone about internet